Megakrash/MegaTeam/README.md

 ### Project Initialization

 - Run command `npm run setup`
-- Create .env file in the backend then run command "npm run migrate"
+- Create .env file in the backend use "megateam" as BD name then run command "npm run migrate"
 - Create .env file in the frontend then go to https://www.superheroapi.com/index.html to get a API KEY.

 ### Available Commands